-- (i) Agreements that restrict economic competition: Such agreements include horizontal agreements (agreements between competitors on the same level of the supply chain) as well as vertical agreements (agreements between competitors on upstream/downstream markets).
+(i) Agreements that restrict economic competition: Such agreements include horizontal agreements (agreements between competitors on the same level of the supply chain) as well as vertical agreements (agreements between undertakings on upstream/downstream markets).
 Anti-competitive horizontal agreements typically include agreements on price fixing, production limitation agreements, agreements to restrict market access of other competitors, divisions of the market as regards territory and/or customer groups and tying agreements.

-Agreements that result or may result in the distortion of competition are prohibited unless exempted by the Competition Act (such as (i) agreements falling within the scope of the European Commission block exemption regulations, such as certain vertical agreements, R&D agreements, agreements on the transfer of technologies, insurance contracts, consultation of passenger tariffs and slot allocation at airports, and contracts on the distribution and service of motor vehicles, and (iii) agreements fulfilling the conditions of an individual exemption where the pro-competitive effects outweigh the negative effects on competition).
-Certain agreements are considered not to appreciably restrict competition, such as agreements where the combined share in the relevant market does not exceed 10% for horizontal and 15% for vertical agreements.
-Such de minimis agreements, unless they include hard-core restrictions, therefore do not infringe competition. - (ii) Abuse of dominant position: Common examples of abuse of dominant market position include enforcing unfair conditions, conditioning the conclusion of contracts on acceptance of supplementary performance, enforcing dissimilar conditions to equivalent transactions, limiting production to the detriment of consumers, offering and selling goods for unfairly low prices, and refusing to grant access to distribution networks or other inf rastructures where competitors are unable to compete without such access.
-An undertaking is considered to have a dominant position in a relevant market if its market power enables it to behave, to a significant extent, independently of other undertakings or consumers.
-In this regard, an undertaking whose market share of any given product or services is below 40% is not deemed to have a dominant position in that product or services market.
+Agreements that result or may result in the distortion of competition are prohibited unless exempted by the Competition Act (such as (i) agreements falling within the scope of the EU block exemption regulations, such as certain vertical agreements, R&D agreements, agreements on the transfer of technologies, insurance contracts, consultation of passenger tariffs and slot allocation at airports, and contracts on the distribution and service of motor vehicles, and (iii) agreements fulfilling the conditions of an individual exemption where the pro-competitive effects outweigh the negative effects on competition).

+Certain agreements are considered not to appreciably restrict competition, such as agreements where the combined share on the relevant market does not exceed 10% for horizontal and 15% for vertical agreements.
+Such de minimis agreements, unless they include hard-core restrictions, therefore do not infringe competition.

+(ii) Abuse of dominant position: An undertaking is considered to have a dominant position in a relevant market if its market power enables it to behave, to a significant extent, independently of other undertakings or consumers.
+In this regard, an undertaking whose market share on any given relevant market is below 40% is deemed not to have a dominant position on that market.
 However, a market share above 50% implies a general presumption of dominance.
-If the Office for Protection of Economic Competition (OEC) discovers that an abuse of dominant position has occurred, it declares such fact by a decision, prohibits such action in the future and fines the dominant undertaking. - (iii) Concentration of competitors not approved by the OEC: The OEC's approval is required for any merger, consolidation or acquisition where (i) the aggregate domestic turnover in the last accounting period of the concerned undertakings in the Czech Republic exceeds CZK 1.5 billion and at least two of the concerned undertakings reached an individual domestic turnover in the Czech Republic exceeding CZK 250 million, or (ii) the domestic turnover reached by 1)
+If the Office for Protection of Economic Competition (OEC) discovers that an abuse of dominant position has occurred, it declares such fact by a decision, prohibits such action in the future and fines the dominant undertaking.

+Common examples of abuse of dominant market position include enforcing unfair conditions, conditioning the conclusion of contracts on acceptance of supplementary performance, enforcing dissimilar conditions to equivalent transactions, limiting production to the detriment of consumers, offering and selling goods for unfairly low prices, and refusing to grant access to distribution networks or other infrastructures where competitors are unable to compete without such access.

+(iii) Concentration of undertakings not approved by the OEC: The OEC's approval is required for any merger or acquisition where either of the following conditions are met:

-at least one of the merged undertakings, 2) the acquired undertaking or its part, 3) the acquired business, or 4) at least one entity forming the joint venture in the last accounting period in Czech Republic exceeds CZK 1.5 billion, and the worldwide turnover reached by another concerned undertaking exceeds CZK 1.5 billion.
+- (a) The aggregate domestic turnover of the concerned undertakings in the Czech Republic in the last accounting period exceeded CZK 1.5 billion and at least two of the concerned undertakings reached an individual domestic turnover in the Czech Republic exceeding CZK 250 million - (b) The domestic turnover reached by (i) at least one of the merging undertakings, (ii) the acquired undertaking or its part, (iii) the acquired business or (iv) at least one entity forming the joint venture in the last accounting period in Czech Republic exceeded CZK 1.5 billion and the worldwide turnover reached by another concerned undertaking exceeded CZK 1.5 billion

 In this regard, the OEC has the authority to approve a concentration if the applicants are able to prove that the transaction does not create a significant impediment to effective competition, especially through creating or strengthening the dominant position of a concerned undertaking.
 The transaction may not be implemented before the OEC's approval is obtained.
 In share acquisition transactions, for example, unless specifically approved by the OEC, the acquirer may not exercise control over the acquired entity.